Retail sales refer to the purchase of goods and services by customers.

 - Design or source training that will fit your outcomes.

-On the other hand, if you plan on outsourcing it, you can expect to tap into outside experience and save yourself both time and money that you can invest elsewhere in your business.
+On the other hand, if you plan on outsourcing it, you can tap into the necessary experience and save yourself both time and money that you can invest elsewhere in your business.

-That said, regardless of which route you take, it will help you to offer a better overall service to your customers and allow you to build a reputation as a go-to retailer.
+Regardless of which route you take, it will help you offer a better overall service to your customers.
+It will also allow you to build a reputation as a go-to retailer.

-Here’s why: by offering customers the same shopping experience at each one of your stores, regardless of location or size, you’re providing them with familiarity.
+By offering customers the same shopping experience at each store, regardless of location or size, you provide them with familiarity.
 A customer who knows what to expect when walking into your store is more at ease (and will purchase more) than one who walks in not knowing what they will find.